ldn-softdev/jtc/User Guide.md

 The mess in the bottom example is explained by `-n` usage: walks no longer interleaved (i.e. they are sequential) and templates now not pertaining to walks, but rather applied round-robin

-One handy use-case of multiple round-robin templates would be this case:
+One handy use-case of multiple round-robin templates would be this example:
 ```
 bash $ echo [1,2,3,4,5,6,7,8,9,10] | jtc -w[:] -T'""' -T{} -T'""' -qq
 2